Troy Perry: Smithsonian Institution archives

-The bulk of MCC’s historical records are preserved at the Center for LGBTQ & Gender Studies in Religion (CLGS) in Berkeley, California, and the ONE Institute in Los Angeles.
+The bulk of MCC's historical records are preserved at the Center for LGBTQ & Gender Studies in Religion (CLGS) in Berkeley, California, and the ONE Institute in Los Angeles.

 Activism

 Perry held a seat on the Los Angeles County Commission on Human Relations in 1973.
 Perry worked in political arenas to oppose Anita Bryant in the Save the Children campaign in 1977, that sought to overturn an anti-discrimination ordinance passed by the city of Miami.
 Unsuccessful in Miami, he also worked to oppose the Briggs Initiative in California that was written to ensure gay and lesbian teachers would be fired or prohibited from working in California public schools.
 Beginning on September 4, 1977, Perry held a 16-day fast on the steps of the Federal Building in Los Angeles to raise funds to fight the initiative.
 The Briggs Initiative was defeated in 1978.
 Perry also planned the National March on Washington for Lesbian and Gay Rights in 1979 with Robin Tyler.

-On June 28, 1970, Perry, with two friends, Morris Kight and Bob Humphries, founded Christopher Street West to hold an annual Pride Parade.
+On June 28, 1970, Perry, with two friends, Morris Kight and Bob Humphries, founded Christopher Street West in Los Angeles to hold an annual Pride Parade.
 It is the oldest gay pride parade in the world.

 In 1978, Perry was honored by the American Civil Liberties Union Lesbian and Gay Rights Chapter with its Humanitarian Award.
 He holds honorary doctorates from Episcopal Divinity School in Boston and Samaritan College (Los Angeles) for his work in civil rights, and was lauded by the Gay Press Association with its Humanitarian Award.
 Perry has been invited to the White House on five occasions: